-Umbrella Insurance Policies are a form of excess coverage that is broader than the underlying insurance.
-When your primary insurance has been exhausted and is not enough to cover the insurance claim, an umbrella policy will protect you from excess judgments stemming from the loss (2 A.L.R.5th 922).
-It can be used as a form of risk management for unforeseen losses not covered in your primary insurance and protect you from additional costs that go beyond your plan’s limit.
-The availability of umbrella insurance coverage can often be found in provisions of your underlying policy.
+Umbrella insurance is a form of excess/additional insurance coverage that is broader than the underlying insurance.
+When your primary insurance has been exhausted, an umbrella policy will protect you from excess judgments stemming from the loss.
+It can be used as a form of risk management for unforeseen losses not covered by your primary insurance and protect you from additional costs that go beyond your policy's limit.

 “(1) to act as excess insurance in situations where comprehensive general liability (CGL) or other primary coverage limits have been exhausted.

 (2) to drop down and pay claims that fall outside of coverage provided by insured's primary insurance program.”

 Scottsdale Ins.
 Co. v.
 Safeco Ins.
 Co. of Am., 111 F.Supp.2d 1273 (2000).

 Although excess liability insurance is similar to an umbrella insurance policy in regard to the fact it comes into effect after your primary insurance has been exhausted, it differs because it usually must follow the form of the underlying primary insurance.
 It applies the form found in the underlying insurance unless it expressly states the contrary in the policy.
 This makes this type of policy not as appealing as an umbrella insurance policy because it is more restrictive.
 In an excess liability insurance policy, there is not a “drop-down” feature to cover events not specified within the primary insurance.
 This “drop-down” feature can be found in umbrella insurance policies making it a better risk management tool.
 The “drop-down” feature can be seen as a vertical exhaustion of your multi-layered insurance.
 An umbrella insurance policy will protect you from additional costs when your limit has been exceeded.